Contentrain/contentrain-docs/content/en/fields.md

 #### Field Types

-Contentrain, will auto-generate new components for each field type on your database on Git.
+Contentrain will auto-generate new components for each field type on your database on Git.

 **Example:**